 - Put the butter into a large mixing bowl, and microwave to soften about 25 seconds.

-- Add the sugar, ACV, vanilla and 2 tbsp of milk.
+- Add the sugar, ACV, vanilla and 2 tablespoon of milk.

 - Using a hand-mixer, blend the ingredients until creamy.
 Add more milk to increase creamy texture.